86 Adult Basic Education (ABE)

 This reader series contains original instructional essays written specifically for adults, and is designed to accompany the BC Reads: Adult Literacy Fundamental English – at the same level.
 New vocabulary are set in bold throughout each story, and then summarized and defined in a Glossary found in the appendix.
 Font size and line spacing can be adjusted in the online view, and have been enhanced for the print and PDF versions for easier reading.
 This reader has been reviewed by subject experts from colleges and universities.

-Adult Literacy Fundamentals – Math 1, Math 2, Math 3, Math 4, Book 5, Book 6 (CC-BY) by Wendy Tagami and Liz Girard
+Adult Literacy Fundamentals – Math 1, Math 2, Math 3, Math 4, Book 5, Book 6 by Wendy Tagami and Liz Girard (CC-BY).

 This is a six-book series on fundamental mathematics for adult learners.
 These books include glossaries, self tests, practice requests, grades records, and unit tests.
 Ancillary Resources include the Instructor’s Manual.
 Topics in this book include: number and number operations, patterns, functions and relations, real life applications, geometry, and time.
 These books align with the learning outcomes for Adult Fundamental Math as outlined in the BC ABE Articulation Handbook.

-Advanced English (CC-BY-NC) by Allison Kilgannon
+Advanced English by Allison Kilgannon (CC-BY-NC).

 This text introduces students to reading and writing at the college level and was designed to fulfill the requirements for the Adult Basic Education (ABE) Advanced English Course.
 This text included examples, exercises, and definitions for many reading- and writing-related topics encountered in college courses.

-BC Campus Computer Skills Textbooks (Varies) various
+BC Campus Computer Skills Textbooks by various (various licenses).

-Computer Science 20This is a Canadian created resource (CC BY-SA) by Dan Schellenberg
+Computer Science 20This is a Canadian created resource by Dan Schellenberg (CC BY-SA).

 This textbook was written to support the teaching of Computer Science 20 in Saskatchewan.
 This book is meant to provide students with an interactive experience as they learn to program.
 They can read the text, watch videos, and write and execute Python code.

-Economics for Life (CC-BY-NC) by Donald T. Wargo
+Economics for Life by Donald T. Wargo (CC-BY-NC).

 American-based textbook.
 Home-buying decisions, resource allocation, debt exposure, and financial planning for the future are now left to individuals, many of whom may lack the financial understanding to evaluate and make sound decisions.
 Economics, with its insistence on quantifying ideas and putting specific quantitative values on all manner of phenomena, can help sort through the questions.
 Economics for Life: Real-World Financial Literacy is designed to help soon-to-be college graduates start their “real lives” with a better understanding of how to analyze the financial decisions that they will soon have to make.
 Written in an easy-to-read, conversational style, this textbook will help students learn how to make decisions on saving and investing for retirement, buying a car, buying a home, as well as how to safely navigate the use of debit and credit cards.